-Arctic College for Peoples of the North is located in the most remote place of Sakha Republic in town of Chersky in Nizhnekolymsky district of Sakha Republic (Yakutia).
-Nizhnekolymsky district of Sakha Republic is unique place for indigenous peoples of the North, which preserved traditions and lifestyle of their ancestors.
+Arctic College of the Peoples of the North is located in the most remote place of the Nizhnekolymsky district of the Sakha Republic (Yakutia) - the town of Chersky.
+Nizhnekolymsky district of the Sakha Republic is a unique place for indigenous peoples of the North, where they have managed to preserve traditions and lifestyle of their ancestors.

 Facts and figures